-The risk management plan activity creates the overall plan for how risk management will be conducted throughout the development cycle.
+The risk management plan defines how risk management is conducted throughout the development cycle.
 This MHK Risk Management Framework may provide the foundation for this risk management plan.
-However, this plan should be improved after each development cycle based on lessons learned (see Section 4.12).
-The continuous improvement of this plan ensures it is a useful tool for the development team.
+This plan should be a living document to be continuously updated throughout the project with a focused update after each development cycle to integrate lessons learned (see Section 4.12).